hjzxd007-aaron/Li-Na-selectivity-model-using-LFP-electrode/README.md

 The **Flow-through simulation** implements a zero-dimensional flow-through model in which the electrolyte composition within the electrode macropores is assumed to be spatially uniform.
 The model couples competitive Frumkin thermodynamics, Butler-Volmer interfacial kinetics, and radial solid-state diffusion within spherical particles.
 This model is used to evaluate interfacial kinetic and solid-state diffusion effects without explicitly resolving macropore concentration gradients.

 The **Flow-by simulation** implements a one-dimensional model along the electrode thickness direction.
-It explicitly resolves ion transport and electrolyte-potential distributions within the electrode macropores while coupling competitive Frumkin thermodynamics, Butler-Volmer interfacial kinetics, electronic conduction, and radial solid-state diffusion.
+It explicitly resolves ion transport within the electrode macropores while coupling competitive Frumkin thermodynamics, Butler-Volmer interfacial kinetics, and radial solid-state diffusion.
 This model is used to evaluate the combined thermodynamic, kinetic, solid-state diffusion, and electrode-scale transport origins of Li/Na selectivity.

 ## Repository structure